thomazmoon/functions_avoiding_side_effects/task01.md

 	// Reduce orders to an integer of average order value in cents,
     // rounded down to the closest cent.

-	// Print this amount to the console.
+	// Print this amount to the UI console.
 }
 ```